-If an applicant family's voucher term or extension expires before the family has submitted a Request for Tenancy Approval (RTA), the CCHA will require the family to reapply for assistance.
-If an RTA that was submitted prior to the expiration date of the voucher is subsequently disapproved by the CCHA (after the voucher term has expired), the family will be required to reapply for assistance.
+If an applicant family's voucher term or extension expires before the CCHA has approved a tenancy, the CCHA will require the family to reapply for assistance.

-Within 10 business days after the expiration of the voucher term or any extension, the CCHA will notify the family in writing that the voucher term has expired and that the family must reapply in order to be placed on the waiting list.
+Page | 88 CCHA Within 10 business days after the expiration of the voucher term or any extension, the CCHA will notify the family in writing that the voucher term has expired and that the family must reapply when the waiting list is open in order to be placed on the waiting list.